aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 If you are using the same EC2 instance you used for PGSnapper, complete the following steps to use another PostgreSQL instance to load PGSnapper output and analyze the results.

 1. Store database master credential of the PostgreSQL instance where the PGSnapper output will be loaded in [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and note down the secret ARN.
-This needs to be provided as a parameter to the loader script to retrieve database credential for logging into the PostgreSQL instance.
+This needs to be provided as the value of the argument **-s** while running the loader script to retrieve database credential for logging into the PostgreSQL instance.

 1. Select the IAM role assigned to the EC2 instance, expand the **secret-access-policy** Policy on the **Permissions** tab and click **Edit policy**.
 Click on **JSON** tab and modify the policy as follows specifying the AWS secretes managers secret ARNs for both the PostgreSQL instances.